 The Cathedral Park Jazz Festival, founded in 1981, the longest-running free jazz festival west of the Mississippi, is held beneath North Portland’s majestic St. Johns Bridge in Cathedral Park every July.

-In August, pay homage to a historic Northwest legacy the Vanport Jazz Festival, which commemorates the pioneering musicians who established Portland as a true jazz city in the wake of the tragic Vanport Flood of 1948.
+In August, pay homage to a historic Northwest legacy, the Vanport Jazz Festival, commemorating the pioneering musicians who established Portland as a true jazz city in the wake of the tragic Vanport Flood of 1948.

 Venues of Note

-The Jazz Society of Oregon’s Hall of Fame helps keep a record of jazz luminaries (of Memory’s general ilk) from the region’s present and past.
+The Jazz Society of Oregon’s Hall of Fame helps record jazz luminaries (of memory’s general ilk) from the region’s present and past.
 Many of these inductees are still active around Portland.

-Veteran pianist and composer Dave Frishberg, who’s written songbook classics like “Peel Me A Grape” and “I’m Hip,” still gigs regularly (at age 80) in small clubs with singer Rebecca Kilgore.
-Drummer Mel Brown, a near contemporary, is also still kicking, playing regular sets with his combo The Mel Brown Quartet.
+Drummer Mel Brown plays regular sets with his combo The Mel Brown Quartet.
+Recently passed, veteran pianist and composer Dave Frishberg, who wrote songbook classics like “Peel Me A Grape” and “I’m Hip,” still gigged regularly well into his 80s in small clubs with singer Rebecca Kilgore.
 Portland was also home to the late Native American jazz saxophonist Jim Pepper, whose work is commemorated in the Jim Pepper Native Arts Festival, held each August.

 Pink Martini, one of the highest-profile jazz/pop crossover bands of the last decade, is based in Portland but travels all over the globe.
 The Shanghai Woolies, a Pink Martini “hot jazz” offshoot, more regularly make the rounds in P-town.
 Growing jazz-rooted acts with broad appeal include Ben Darwish and Trio Subtonic.